 Hint:

 You should remember that Nexus can be accessed from personal devices from anywhere in the world.
 As such, the termination of access to the Local Authority network by the ICT team when a member of staff leaves does not prevent them from logging into Nexus.
-Nexus Administrators using personal devices for 2FA means that an ex-employee with Admin permissions could disrupt, view or modify the system and data held in it.
-Shutting down the account for leavers is essential and even more so for Admin users.
+Nexus Administrators using personal devices for 2FA means that an ex-employee with high level permissions could disrupt, view or modify the system and data held in it.
+Shutting down the account for leavers is essential and even more so for users with high level permissions allowing them to add, delete or modify another user's account.

-The NCER Nexus Admin Digest email – received by Nexus Administrators on a weekly basis – includes a section highlighting users who have not accessed the system for some time.
+The NCER Nexus Admin Digest email – received by users with system administration permissions on a weekly basis – includes a section highlighting users who have not accessed the system for some time.
 The same facility to identify these users exists in the Admin > Users screen where the last login is displayed and a filter for the period since the last login is now available.
 As a matter of good practice, accounts that have been inactive for more than a year (i.e. more than a full assessment cycle) should be considered for either deletion or archiving.

 Comments